 As illustrated in Figure 2, calves gained weight steadily with no differences between treatments.
 During the week of weaning, pair-housed calves continued to gain weight normally but the individually housed calves experienced a slight growth check.
 There were no differences between groups in the amounts of milk, starter or hay consumed, or in the incidence of scouring or other disease.
 Aggressive behaviour and cross-sucking were almost never observed.
 These results show that dairy calves can indeed be reared successfully using small groups.

 Figure 2.
 Weight gains of calves housed in either individual pens or as a pair.

 For the past 2 years we have reared all calves at the UBC Dairy Centre in small groups (usually about 5 calves per group) as part of our standard procedures, and this method continues to work well for us.

 With funding from Dairy Farmers of Canada we are also pursuing new research on how to further improve management and housing for group-housed calves fed in this way.
 In one new project we are working with automated calf feeders, specifically designed to manage the feeding of calves kept in groups.
 Watch for future Research Reports for updates on this research about improved methods of housing and managing the young dairy calf.

-To find out more about recent work on dairy calf rearing and other topics, look the at the Dairy Centre’s web site at http://www.agsci.ubc.ca/dairy_centre/
+To find out more about recent work on dairy calf rearing and other topics, please visit the UBC Dairy Centre.

 Thanks to the dairy industry for their support of this research through funding to the Animal Welfare Program by the Dairy Farmers of Canada, the BC Dairy Foundation, BC Milk Producers Assn, Westgen, and many others listed on our web site.